-- Transit delay.
-In packet data systems, the elapsed time between a request to transmit an assembled data packet and an indication at the receiving end that the corresponding packet has been received and is ready to be used or forwarded. - Transit routing domain (TRD).
-A domain whose policies permit its boundary intermediate systems (BISs) to provide relaying for protocol data units (PDUs) whose source is located in either the local routing domain or in a different routing domain. - Transport layer.
-The fourth layer of the OSI reference model which ensures that the data are reliably delivered to the correct destination regardless of which network layer protocol and underlying subnetworks are being used. - Transport protocol class 4 (TP-4).
+Transit delay.
+In packet data systems, the elapsed time between a request to transmit an assembled data packet and an indication at the receiving end that the corresponding packet has been received and is ready to be used or forwarded.

+Transit routing domain (TRD).
+A domain whose policies permit its boundary intermediate systems (BISs) to provide relaying for protocol data units (PDUs) whose source is located in either the local routing domain or in a different routing domain.

+Transport layer.
+The fourth layer of the OSI reference model which ensures that the data are reliably delivered to the correct destination regardless of which network layer protocol and underlying subnetworks are being used.

+Transport protocol class 4 (TP-4).
 Transport protocol class 4 is defined in ISO/IEC 8073 and profiled for ATN context to provide the connection mode transport service as described in ISO/IEC 8072.

-Transport service access point (TSAP).
-The logical access point to the transport layer.

-- Transport service access point (TSAP) address.
+- Transport service access point (TSAP).
+The logical access point to the transport layer. - Transport service access point (TSAP) address.
 The complete communication address which unambiguously defines a transport service user.
 The TSAP address comprises the NSAP address and a TSAP selector. - Transport service data unit (TSDU).
 The data presented to the transport layer for transmission over the ATN internet communications service. - Update contract (UC).
 A contract to provide a piece of FIS information and any update of this information. - Upper layer (UL) communications service.
 A term pertaining to the session, presentation and application layers of the OSI reference model. - User.
 That abstract part of the aircraft or ground system that performs the non-communication related functions of the application.
 The direct user of the ATN is an application within an end system supporting ATS or aeronautical industry services.
 The air traffic controller, other ground staff or the pilot are users of the ATN.
-The user may also be seen more on the abstract level as an organization, e.g. airline or service provider - User requirements.
+The user may also be seen more on the abstract level as an organization, e.g. airline or service provider - User certificate; public key certificate; certificate.
+The public keys of a user, together with some other information, rendered unforgeable by encipherment with the private key of the certification authority which issued it. - User requirements.
 Requirements that are allocated to the user to ensure the interoperability of the communication services and application entities. - UTC.
-The symbol used to designate coordinated universal time. - Very high frequency (VHF) digital link (VDL).
+The symbol used to designate coordinated universal time. - Version.
+The ATN specific protocols and the ATN applications are subject to version control.
+A version number is incremented only if the protocol/application needs to negotiate with a prior version of that protocol/application in order to achieve interoperability. - Very high frequency (VHF) digital link (VDL).
 Packet data communication to aircraft and ground users comprised of airborne VHF data radios (VDRs), VHF ground stations and connectivity to routers on the aircraft and the ground. - X.25 packet switched data network (PSDN).
 A communication network that provides a network access service in compliance with CCITT recommendation X.25.